Minmaung0307/urban-telegram/README.md

 **HTML CSS**
 ============
-(HTML)
-Making basic semantically structure in HTML for accessibility standards.

-(CSS)
-Making basic semantically structure in CSS for accessibility standards.
+Arranging the given pure form of HTML and CSS codes to the order of semantic structure for accessibility standards.

 **Site Name & Links**
 =====================
-(Site Name & Links)
-Site name is changed in title as "urban-octo-telegram".
+Giving the site name as "urban-octo-telegram" in title.
-And updated click links to 'Horiseon' and '#search-engine-optimization'.
+And updating some click links to action.

 some bug-fixes

-(Image Alt_Naming)
 Adding alter attributes to image elements.

 **Logical Structure in CSS**
 ============================
-(CSS Structure)
-Change order of elements that follow a logical structure independent of styling and positioning in CSS.
+Changing again the order of elements is CSS that follow a logical structure independent of styling and positioning.

-Adding some for accessibility in sequential order.

 **Web Images**

 **1. Header, Navigation and Hero**
 ==================================
 ![Screen Shot 2022-06-17 at 1 17 53 PM_header-nav](https://user-images.githubusercontent.com/89707083/174349825-8f05bbb5-2497-4cbd-ae9e-cc4b416bb450.jpeg)